cygig/MCUVoltage/readme.md

 ## ADCSRA
 ![](extras/ADCSRA.jpg)

 For ADCSRA, we will be focusing on only ADEN (ADC Enable) and ADSC (ADC Start Conversion).
 Bit 5 to 0 concerns auto triggering, interrupt and prescaling, which we will not be touching and leaving them as default.

+Fun fact: the prescaler should default to 128 or `111`so on 16MHz, the ADC will run at 125KHz to satisfy the 50-200KHz requirement range.

 ADEN turns on the ADC as a whole when set to `1`.